 5. Does hydrocortisone cream help treat diaper rash?

-Mild hydrocortisone creams can be used for treating nappy rash.
+Mild hydrocortisone creams can be used to treat a baby’s diaper rash.
 However, keeping the skin clean and dry is the best way to avoid diaper rash in babies (4).
 You may seek help from a pediatrician to identify if your baby has a fungal or bacterial skin infection in the diaper area.
 In such cases, oral antibiotics, topical antibiotics, or antifungal creams could be needed.

 6. Can I put hydrocortisone on my baby’s face?